ga4gh/vrs/docs/source/terms_and_model.rst

 **Computational Definition**

-A subsequence defined as an interval on a reference :ref:`Sequence`.
+A :ref:`Location` defined by an interval on a referenced :ref:`Sequence`.

 **Information Model**